jdockerty/jenkins-with-kubernetes/README.md

 We modify a few values in this file for the `minikube` setup.

+    serviceType: NodePort # Changed from ClusterIP with Minikube, this isn't specified in the Jenkins docs.
     nodePort: 32000 # Changed from being commented out.
     storageClass: jenkins-pv # The PV we created earlier.
     serviceAccount: